inspirer/textmapper/documentation.md

 	   | expr '*' expr
 	;

-We can rewrite it so that operator priorities and associativities are encoded in the grammar.
-The rewritten grammar would look like this:
+We could rewrite it so that operator precedences and associativities are encoded in the grammar:

 	expr :
 	    plus_expr ;